lexicalunit/spellbot/DOCKER.md

 # Docker Support

-SpellBot components can be run directly from docker so that you don't have to worry about installing anything or managing your environment.
+SpellBot can be run directly from docker so that you don't have to worry about installing anything or managing your environment.

 ## Database